ZKAW/VerifyMail/README.md

 # VerifyMail
+Copyright (c) 2018 VerifyMail

-VerifyMail is a python script to verify if an email is valid or not by make a single search or make a search from an email list.
-The script as the fonctionality to create email lists.
+VerifyMail is a python script to check if one or more emails are valid The script has the fonctionality to create email lists.

-Copyright 2018 VerifyMail

 By: **ZKAW**